micropython/micropython/nrf/README.md

-# MicroPython port to the NRF5
+# MicroPython Port To The Nordic Semiconductor nRF Series

-This is a port of MicroPython to the Nordic nRF5 series of chips.
+This is a port of MicroPython to the Nordic Semiconductor nRF series of chips.

-## Supported features
+## Supported Features

 * UART
 * SPI